ceramicskate0/SWELF/README.md

 Summary:

-You tell it the log source and/or the event ID and/or the key words and/or the number of chars in log and/or the length of the commandline, and/or the length of the log itself and the SWELF app with send just that log to your SIEM.
+Having to many log issues?!!
+This might help you, you tell it the log source and/or the event ID and/or the key words and/or the number of chars in log and/or the length of the commandline, and/or the length of the log itself and the SWELF app with send just that log to your SIEM, from a windows machine and in syslog format.
+RAW eventlog XML format, and a mixture or eventdata in xml as a syslog message.

 The details: